Change request #1821

 • Target version set to 1.1.0

-#8 Updated by Knödlseder Jürgen almost 8 years ago
+#8 Updated by Knödlseder Jürgen over 8 years ago

 • Status changed from New to Closed